Ujwal123434/verilog/README.md

 8. Verify that the output matches the expected ALU operation for each select input.

 ### Simulation Result
-- All ALU operations were verified through waveform analysis.
+- All Combinational circuit operations were verified through waveform analysis.
 - The design functions correctly for all select input combinations.